vladimak97/galactic_innovations_rows/README.md

-# galactic_innovations_rows
+# Exercise 2

-"Calculation of the total number of entries"

-**Exercise 1**

-**Disclaimer: The data presented in this exercise is purely fictive and crafted for educational purposes only.**
+Disclaimer: The data presented in this exercise is purely fictive and crafted for educational purposes only.

-1.Open the spreadsheet titled "galactic_innovations_rows.xlsx."
+1. Start by creating two new sheets in your workbook, naming them "Books" and "Company".

+2. Then, switch to the "Books" sheet that you created.
+You need to open another Excel file named "books_dataset.xlsx".
+With both Excel files open, copy all the data from columns A to I from the dataset and paste it as values into your "Books" sheet.

+3. Now, adjust the width of all columns to 15.
+Also, make sure the first letter of each column header is capitalized, with the remaining letters in lowercase.
+You can achieve this by using the formula =PROPER(cell).

+4. Next, in the "Company" sheet, fill in the following information starting from cell A1.
+You'll be entering data about three companies across three columns and four rows:

+Name        | Market Cap     | Year
+Microsoft   | $3.13 trillion | 2024
+Apple       | $2.65 trillion | 2024
+Nvidia      | $2.26 trillion | 2024

-2.Ascertain the total number of rows in column A, counting the header as well.
+5. What is the number of pages in the book listed in row B20?
+It's 589 pages.

-**Answer: 125**